btroia/basis-data-export/README.md

   -f  Data export format (json|csv|html) (if not used, defaults to json) -h  Show this help text
 ```
+Make sure there are no spaces between any flags and values!

 ### Method 3 - Via web browser
 This requires that the scripts are in a location that is executable via a web server.